Rapid KL: Fares and ticketing

 Rapid Rail implements an automatic fare collection system with stored value tickets and single journey tickets in the form of tokens.
-Tickets can be purchased either from ticket vending machines or at station counters found at all train statioms stations.
+Tickets can be purchased either from ticket vending machines or at station counters found at all train stations.
 Turnstiles are located at the entrances to train platform, which separate the paid area and unpaid area of the stations.
 In 2011, Prasarana Malaysia announced a new ticketing system, effectively integrating the different rail lines which previously functioned as different systems.
 The new system allowed passengers to transfer seamlessly between rail lines at designated interchange stations without exiting the system and paying multiple fares or buying new tokens.
+For the LRT Shah Alam line, the ticketing system is using a QR code-based single journey ticket, with the full rollout on other lines being implemented in the future.

-Touch 'n Go stored value cards are also accepted at fare gates on the Rapid Rail network as well as the Rapid Bus network as well as the KTM Komuter system to improve integration.
+Touch 'n Go stored value cards are also accepted at fare gates on the Rapid Rail network, the Rapid Bus network and the KTM Komuter system to improve integration.
 The Touch 'n Go system is also used in the production of Rapid KL's monthly/weekly passes as well as their stored-value concession cards.
 These passes can be purchased by frequent users of the Rapid KL rail and bus networks, The Rapid KL concession cards are provided for students, the elderly and disabled people, which provides a 50% discount on all train and bus fares.

 Services

 The rail services operate daily from 6 a.m. to 11 p.m.
-The operation hours are extended for certain stations when special events such as the final of Piala Malaysia and the New Year's Eve countdown.
+The operation hours are extended for certain stations when special events such as the Merdeka Day celebrations or the final of Piala Malaysia and the New Year's Eve countdown.